Service Mesh: Managing Microservice Communication

 end

-Without a mesh, service A calling service B goes directly over the network.
-With a mesh, A proxy intercepts the call, applies policies, and forwards to B proxy, which hands it to B.
+In a cluster without a mesh, service A calls service B directly over the network.
+In a cluster with a mesh, A’s proxy intercepts the call, applies policies, and forwards to B’s proxy, which hands it to B.

 Sidecar Proxies